rachel-stirling/RITMO/README.md

 ## Rhythmic Investigation of Timeseries with Multiday Oscillations (RITMO)

 ---
-This package provides a python toolbox for assessing the slow-drifting correlation and causation between two oscialltory timeseries' with multiday patterns.
+This package provides a python toolbox for assessing the slow-drifting correlation and causation between two osciallting timeseries with multiday patterns.
 It includes three well-estabilised approaches:

 * Empirical Dynamic Modelling (also known as EDM)
 * Phase locking value